-The Channel Islands are all located within a unique, 300mile long oceanographic region known as the "Continental Borderland" (Norris and Webb 1990).
+The Channel Islands are all located within a unique, 300-mile long oceanographic region known as the "Continental Borderland" (Norris and Webb 1990).
 Unlike most wide continental shelves, which are gently sloping platforms interrupted by low banks and occasional canyons, the Continental Borderland is a region of basins and elevated ridges.
+Regions and basins in the Channel Islands region are shown in the bathymetric map in Figure 7.
 The Channel Islands are the ridge portions rising above sea level.
-The highest point in the Channel Islands is the 2,450 foot Picacho Diablo on Santa Cruz Island.
+The highest point in the Channel Islands is the 2,450 foot Picacho Diablo on Santa Cruz Island